destafajri/system-pembayaran-spp-go-api/README.md

 ## How to use
 - Please clone or download this repository.
+- Prepare postgres database
-- Prepare postgres database, or use docker, you can type
+- if you want to use docker, you can type
 ```
 docker-compose up
 ```